addyosmani/backbone-fundamentals/index.md

     > r.js -o app.build.js

-## <a name="practicalrequirejs">Practical: Building a modular Backbone app with AMD & Require.js</a>
+## <a name="practicalrequirejs">Practical: Building a modular Backbone app with AMD & RequireJS</a>

-In this chapter, we'll look at our first practical Backbone & Require.js project - how to build a modular Todo application.
+In this chapter, we'll look at our first practical Backbone & RequireJS project - how to build a modular Todo application.
 The application will allow us to add new todos, edit new todos and clear todo items that have been marked as completed.
 For a more advanced practical, see the section on mobile Backbone development.

 The complete code for the application can can be found in the `practicals/modular-todo-app` folder of this repo (thanks to Thomas Davis and J&eacute;r&ocirc;me Gravel-Niquet).
 Alternatively grab a copy of my side-project [TodoMVC](https://github.com/addyosmani/todomvc) which contains the sources to both AMD and non-AMD versions.